Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Red Cliffs National Conservation Area is a southern Utah gem.
 Located on BLM land just outside of St. George, this conservation area includes 60,000 acres of desert ecosystems, unique landscapes, and protected species unique to this area alone.

-The area is a transition zone between the Colorado Plateau, Great Basin, and the Mojave Desert and showcases unique features from each.
+The area is a transition zone between the Colorado Plateau, the Great Basin, and the Mojave Desert.
+It showcases unique features from each.
 City Creek is a great area to explore with kids and Red Mountain provides adults with more of a physical fitness challenge.

 🚗 Need a Car?
 Most of Utah is only accessible via car.
 Rent yours today from Discover Cars, a site that often returns the cheapest car rental prices.